-In addition, the health center provides laboratory tests, pharmacy services, and supports a network of community health workers who work closely with the community to sensitize the population on health related issues and draw them to utilize the health facility.
+In addition, the health center provides laboratory tests, and pharmacy services, and supports a network of community health workers who work closely with the community to sensitize the population on health-related issues and draw them to utilize the health facility.

 The facility recently acquired a new laboratory facility to conduct a wider range of lab tests improving patient quality of care.
 Despite recent renovations of the existing facilities with added patient waiting area and a renovated wound care space, many other areas including sanitation continue to be inadequate, and pose risk to the health center staff, patients, and the surrounding environment alike.